The-Alchemist/dgraphtools/README.md

 ## Query Rendering

-DgraphTools allows you to render GraphQL+- queries based on it's data representation.
+DgraphTools allows you to render GraphQL+- queries based on its data representation.
 The types for the data representation are mostly copied from the `github.com/dgraph-io/dgraph/gql` package.